-- 1. Measure wall thickness and add 14mm. - 2.
-Measure from the outer terminal lip towards the end of outer flue, place a small location mark at the dimension acquired at point 1. - 3.
-Fit external black wall seal ensuring the inside of the outer lip is in contact with the terminal lip you have been measuring from (see fig 1) - 4.
-For an internal fit, place flue terminal in the centre of the 5" drilled hole in the wall.
+- 1. Measure wall thickness and add 14mm. - Measure from the outer terminal lip towards the end of outer flue, place a small location mark at the dimension acquired at point 1. - 3.
+Add a further 14mm to the dimension, obtained at item 1 (point 1) and place an additional small location mark. - 4.
+Fit external black wall seal ensuring the inside of the outer lip is in contact with the terminal lip you have been measuring from (see fig 1 below) - Fit the internal wall seal approximately 65mm before the outer of the 2 location marks. - 6.
+For an internal fit place flue terminal in the centre of the 5" drilled hole in the wall.
 Apply pressure and lightly move the flue left to right or up and down.
-This will cause the outer flange to fold in and allow the flue to pass through the wall. - 5.
-Push through a further 65mm.
-This will allow the outer flange to return to its original shape. - 6.
-Pull back the flue until the location mark point 1 is level with the internal face of the wall.

-Note.
-If the location mark is not visible then the flue is not pulled back far enough to obtain the correct seal.
-If the location mark has passed the face of the wall the flue has been pulled to far back and the outer wall seal will have been dislodged from its mounting and will need to be refitted.

-7. Ensure the seam and the outlet terminal are at the top and fitted as shown.
+This will cause the outer flange to fold in and allow the flue to pass through the wall. - Push through a further 65mm or until the inner flange is pressed against the inner wall.
+This will allow the outer flange to return to its original shape. - 8.
+Pull back the flue until the first of the 2 location marks is level with the internal face of the wall. - Note.
+If the 2 location marks are not visible then the flue is not pulled back far enough to obtain the correct seal.
+If the 1st location mark has passed the face of the wall the flue has been pulled too far back and the outer wall seal will have been dislodged from its mounting and will need to be refitted. - 9.
+When 1st mark is in line with the wall, whilst holding the flue firmly, push the white wall sealing flange to the wall until the 2nd of the two marks is just visible.
+If the last location mark is clearly past the white inner wall seal then the outer wall seal will have been dislodged from its mounting and will need to be re-fitted. - 10.
+Ensure the seam and the outlet terminal are at the top and fitted as shown.